 (3) Model C has no "Mana" and no "ghosts," but it assumes the existence of nonhuman races, some of which dwell in specific locales (e.g. water pixies, tree dryads).
-A "sword person" now becomes no more than a member of a species of entities which makes its home in steel weapons, perhaps gaining sustenance from the blood of the weapon's victims.
+A "sword person" now becomes no more than a species of entities which makes it's home in steel weapons, perhaps gaining sustenance from the blood of the weapon's victims.